-Prerequisite: Spanish II - Teacher's Recommendation Student Prerequisite: AFL- Standard 1 - Teacher's will continue to develop their linguistic skills with the aim of the course, students will examine a wide range of aspects of societies where Spanish is spoken and they will be expected to research and report on these topics.
+Prerequisite: Spanish II - Teacher's Recommendation Student Prerequisite: AFL- Standard 1 - Teacher's will continue to develop their linguistic skills with the aim of communicating to a higher level of competence.
+Throughout the course, students will examine a wide range of aspects of societies where Spanish is spoken and they will be expected to research and report on these topics.
 Students will develop their ability to understand and work with literary texts, newspaper articles and other authentic materials.
-In G11, we learn to communicate in Spanish about the following topics: health, food, travelling, school, work, environment and the media.
+In G11, we learn to communicate in Spanish about the following topics: health, food, traveling, school, work, environment and the media.